-- Conductor material (Cu, Al): Copper and aluminium are the most commonly used metals as conductors.
-The compositions of copper and aluminium wire for the manufacturing of electrical conductors are specified in respectively EN13601/13602 and EN1715. - Number of cores in the cable: In general a distinction is made between single core and multi-core cables.
+- Number of cores in the cable: In general a distinction is made between single core and multi-core cables.
 A single core cable consists of only one conductor covered by an insulation material (1 or 2 layers).
-A multi-core cable consists of 2, 3, 4, 5 or more cores, each individually insulated and globally covered by a sheath.
+A multi-core cable consists of 2, 3, 4, 5 or more cores, each individually insulated and globally covered by an insulating protective material.
 In general conductors in a cable have the same CSA, but there are also cables with other combinations.
-For instance for balanced three-phase systems the neutral can have a smaller CSA than the phase conductors, sometimes indicated as 3.5 (3 conductors with the same size, 1 conductor with a smaller CSA) or 4.5 (4 conductors with the same size, 1 conductor with a smaller CSA).
-Also the protective earth conductor can have a smaller CSA.

-• The construction of the conductor: Solid, stranded, flexible.
+For instance for balanced three-phase systems the neutral can have a smaller CSA than the phase conductors, sometimes indicated as 3.5 (3 conductors with the same size, 1 conductor with a smaller CSA). - The construction of the conductor: Solid, stranded, flexible.
 Solid wire, also called solid-core or single-strand wire, consists of one piece of metal wire.

 Stranded wire is composed of smaller gauge wire bundled or wrapped together to form a larger conductor.
-The type of construction mainly has an effect on the flexibility/bending radius, but it has also an effect on the AC resistance of the cable.
+The type of construction mainly has an effect on the flexibility/bending radius, but it has also a effect on the AC resistance of the cable.